-- A black sharpie or other waterproof pen for drawing guides and sketching your design.
+- A black Sharpie or other waterproof pen for drawing guides and sketching your design.

-- A set of pumpkin carving knives for cutting out your design.
+- A set of pumpkin-carving knives for cutting out your design.

-Check out our Pumpkin Carving Toolkit Equipment Guide for more details!
+Check out our pumpkin-carving toolkit equipment guide for more details!

 Once you've got your tools, you'll want to set up your work area.
-I like to work at a large table covered with either a large cutting board or newspaper, in a very well-lit area.
+I like to work at a large table, covered with either a large cutting board or a newspaper, in a very well-lit area.
 You'll want to have some paper towels on hand to wipe down moist or slippery knives and tools, as well as a large bowl to collect seeds, guts, and trimmings.

 Step 1: Pick a Pumpkin

 The best flesh for carving is dense and smooth, so, like a good fruit, your pumpkin should feel heavy for its size.
-Check the skin all over for blemishes and bruises—the smallest one can be a source for rot, reducing the lifespan of your pumpkin.
+Check the skin all over for blemishes and bruises—the smallest one can be a source of rot, reducing the lifespan of your pumpkin.

 When handling the pumpkin, make sure to lift it from underneath, not from the stem!

-Consider whether the image you'll be transferring will be landscape or portrait and pick an appropriate pumpkin.
+Consider whether the image you'll be transferring will be landscape or portrait, and pick an appropriate pumpkin.